yashbaw52/Frames/README.md

 # Frames

-I have wriiten selenium code to switch from main window to frame using selenium
+I have written selenium code to switch from main window to frame using selenium